A popular push up technique is the Diamond Push up (also called triangle push ups or narrow push ups). A popular technique for

 - Push your chest out, shoulders backwards

 This is harder than it looks like.
 Most of us deal with weak shoulder blade muscles that makes retraction (pulling the shoulders backwards) hard.
-A common problem is the shoulders that hang forward.
+A common problem is the shoulders hanging forward.
 They are not centred the way they should be.
 This is because of weakness of the shoulder blade muscles and tension of the muscles on the front (chest, neck muscles, etc).

 - Movement of the shoulder blades